 “He acts up in class, he is such a handful.
 You know … he is adopted.”
 [Like kids born into their families never have behavioral issues.
 HA!]

-Each time a young woman hears one of these statements, she hears the message that to make an adoption plan for her child is somehow disgraceful and wrong for her, and risky and second best for her child.
+Each time a young woman hears one of these statements, she hears the message that making an adoption plan for her child is somehow disgraceful and wrong for her, and risky and second best for her child.
 This notion could not be further from the truth.

 Women who make adoption plans for their babies are usually ordinary women who happened to get caught in an unintended pregnancy, but had the courage to look deep into their own capacity to parent at that particular time, and then made an adoption plan to help assure their child’s best interest is met long term.
 Such women are not irresponsible people without conscience, as suggested by the above characterizations.

-As Christians, we are called to reach out to people and help to show them the love of Christ as they work through their crisis.
+As Christians, we are called to reach out to people and help to show them the love of Christ as they work through their crises.
 We need to do this in tangible and subtle ways.
 First and foremost, we need to pray.
-Next, we need to establish relationship and walk alongside those in need.
-But we also need to speak with kindness and compassion to and about those around us.
+Next, we need to establish relationships and walk alongside those in need.
+But we must also speak with kindness and compassion to and about those around us.
 I am not talking about trendy political correctness here.
 I am talking about kind and accurate language that shows people around us that we have a heart for them and that we are approachable to help shed light in their dark hour.

 I do not mean to present a simplistic solution to a tragic situation.
 But I do wonder what drives a young woman to such desperation.

 Is it one major event?
 Is it years of crisis and dysfunction culminating in a very bad choice?
-Is it a hopeless paradigm though which life is viewed?
-Or is it a combination of all the above, seen through a frame of reference which has been built by subtle messages received every day?
+Is it a hopeless paradigm through which life is viewed?
+Or is it a combination of all the above, seen through a frame of reference that has been built by subtle messages received every day?

 As I pray for that young woman in New Castle, I pray that we may become more tuned in to the small messages we send out in each and every conversation we have, by choosing our words more carefully: